wchen258/cs655-fall2020-network/document.md

 **Checksum calculation**: The calculation of the `get_checksum` is done by viewing a packet as a sequence of bytes, adding them up, and keeping only the least 8 significant bits.
 Prior to the checksum calculation, the checksum field in the packet is initialized to be zero as defined in `make_pkt`, and would be assigned to the complement of the return of the checksum function.
 By doing so, on the receiver side, the validation could be compared with the return value of the checksum function and 0xFF.

-**A_input implementation**: Upon a successful reception of a packet, the difference between the acknowledgement number and the sender window base number, could tell how many indices the window could advance, and pop the packets in the buffer accordingly.
+**A_input**: Upon a successful reception of a packet, the difference between the acknowledgement number and the sender window base number, could tell how many indices the window could advance, and pop the packets in the buffer accordingly.
 With the new base index, the sender would also send the packets newly fallen into the logical window range if any.
 As the base index is adjusted based on reception information, any duplicated ACK nubmers would not be larger than the base index, thus retransmission can be performed.

-**A_timer**: Given the A_input implementation, upon a timer goes off, the packet at the front of the deque would be sent, as it is the first unacked packet in the sender window.
+**A_timerinterrupt**: Given the A_input implementation, upon a timer goes off, the packet at the front of the deque would be sent, as it is the first unacked packet in the sender window.

 ### Receiver B